Leicester balloon riot: Riot

-The fete was attended by 50,000 people and was lightly policed (Coxwell later claimed there were only eight policemen on duty).
-The flight was to take place at 5.30pm from a 15 acre field.
+The fete was attended by 50,000 people and was lightly policed – Coxwell later claimed there were only eight policemen on duty.
+The flight was to take place at 5:30 pm from a 15 acre field.
 The field was enclosed by a fence but there was only an insubstantial barrier surrounding the balloon.
 Early in the afternoon there was a disturbance when a gentleman, claiming to be an aeronaut, announced that Britannia was not Coxwell's newest and biggest balloon but an older model.
-This enraged the crowd who, shortly after 2pm, broke down the barrier and demanded that Coxwell take off immediately.
+This enraged the crowd who, shortly after 2:00 pm, broke down the barrier and demanded that Coxwell take off immediately.

 At around this time Coxwell's passengers forced their way into the balloon basket against his instructions in such a manner that prevented him from taking off.
 The carpenters necessary to remove the scaffold from around the balloon were also not available.
 One of the passengers then announced to the crowd that Coxwell was refusing to ascend and this, combined with his bad language and gestures, enraged them.
-It is said that the police, who numbered only five in the immediate vicinity of the balloon, then struck a female member of the crowd on the forehead.
+It is said that the police, who numbered only five in the vicinity of the balloon, then struck a female member of the crowd on the forehead.
 She fell to the ground bleeding which is said to have caused further anger in the crowd.

 A member of the crowd threw a bottle which damaged the balloon envelope and others tore the mesh enclosing it.
 Coxwell threatened that unless order was restored and the crowd moved back he would let the gas out of the balloon.
 There was no response to this, aside from verbal abuse, and Coxwell followed through on his threat.
 After the envelope collapsed the crowd surged forwards and tore it to pieces.
 The police, led by Inspector Haynes and Sergeant Chapman, attempted to hold back the crowd but could do little more than attempt to protect Coxwell.
 Coxwell was attacked, amid shouts of "rip him up", "knock him on the head" and "finish him", and his clothes were torn.
 One man who attempted to protect him was knocked to the ground three times.
-Coxwell eventually found refuge at the house of the town clerk, Mr Stone, who lived nearby.
+Coxwell eventually found refuge at the house of the town clerk, Mr. Stone, who lived nearby.

 Britannia was destroyed and the balloon car, used for all of Coxwell's earlier ascents (including his famous high altitude trip with Glaisher) was burnt.
 The metal hoop, which supported the envelope, was paraded through the streets of Leicester by the mob.
 One woman suffered injuries during the riot and was taken to hospital with a suspected broken back.